xcp-ng/xcp-ng-org/docs/guides.md

 Reboot to apply.

-### Autostart VMs on boot
+### Autostart VM on boot

+A VM can be started at XCP-ng boot itself, it's called **Auto power on**.
 We have two ways to configure it: using Xen Orchestra or via the CLI.

 #### With Xen Orchestra

-In Xen Orchestra we can just enable a toggle in VM view.
+In Xen Orchestra we can just enable a toggle in VM "Advanced" view, called **Auto power on**.
 Everything will be set accordingly.

 ![](../assets/img/autopoweron1.png)